Tuttotorna/lon-mirror/README.md

 IRI = max(0, Ω(A) − Ω(A′))

-If output quality appears similar but Ω drops after returning, irreversible structural damage has occurred.
+If apparent output quality is similar but Ω drops after return, **irreversible structural damage** has occurred.

-IRI is not an error metric.
+IRI is **not** an error metric.

 Implemented in:

 omnia/iri.py

 ---

-6. OMNIA-LIMIT — Epistemic Boundary
+## 6. OMNIA-LIMIT — Epistemic Boundary

-OMNIA-LIMIT declares a STOP condition, not a decision.
+OMNIA-LIMIT declares a **STOP condition**, not a decision.

 Triggered when:

-SEI → 0 (no marginal structural gain)
+- SEI → 0 (no marginal structural gain)

-IRI > 0 (irreversibility detected)
+- IRI > 0 (irreversibility detected)

-Ω̂ stable (no invariant left to extract)
+- Ω̂ stable (no invariant left to extract)

 Meaning:

-> No further structure is extractable under current transformations.
+> **No further structure is extractable under current transformations.**

-OMNIA-LIMIT does not escalate, retry, or optimize.
+OMNIA-LIMIT does **not** retry, escalate, or optimize.

 ---

-7. Colab Notebooks
+## 7. Colab Notebooks

-Canonical (Reproducible)
+### Canonical (Reproducible)

 colab/OMNIA_REAL_RUN.ipynb

-deterministic
+- deterministic

-seed-locked
+- seed-locked

-audit reference
+- audit reference

-Exploratory
+### Exploratory

 colab/OMNIA_DEMO_INSPECT.ipynb

-non-deterministic
+- non-deterministic

-inspection only
+- inspection only

-no claims
+- no claims

+Tablet / no local shell:
+Run via **Google Colab** using `OMNIA_DEMO_INSPECT.ipynb`.

 ---

-8. Repository Structure
+## 8. Repository Structure

-omnia/
-  omniabase.py
-  omniatempo.py
-  omniacausa.py
-  omniatoken.py
-  omnia_totale.py
-  sei.py
-  iri.py
-  omega_set.py

-LCR/
-  LCR_CORE_v0.1.py
+omnia/ omniabase.py omniatempo.py omniacausa.py omniatoken.py omnia_totale.py sei.py iri.py omega_set.py

-  LCR_BENCHMARK_v0.1.py
+LCR/ LCR_CORE_v0.1.py LCR_BENCHMARK_v0.1.py

-colab/
-  OMNIA_REAL_RUN.ipynb
-  OMNIA_DEMO_INSPECT.ipynb
+colab/ OMNIA_REAL_RUN.ipynb OMNIA_DEMO_INSPECT.ipynb

 All modules are:

-deterministic
+- deterministic

-standalone
+- standalone

-import-safe
+- import-safe

 ---

-9. What OMNIA Is Not
+## 9. What OMNIA Is Not

-Not a model
+- Not a model

-Not an evaluator
+- Not an evaluator

-Not a policy
+- Not a policy

-Not a decision system
+- Not a decision system

-Not a truth oracle
+- Not a truth oracle

-OMNIA is a measurement instrument.
+OMNIA is a **measurement instrument**.

-Tablet / no local shell:
-Run via Google Colab using OMNIA_DEMO_INSPECT.ipynb
 ---

-10. License
+## 10. License

 MIT License.

 ---

-11. Citation
+## 11. Citation

 Brighindi, M.
-OMNIA — Unified Structural Measurement Engine (MB-X.01)
+**OMNIA — Unified Structural Measurement Engine (MB-X.01)**
 GitHub: https://github.com/Tuttotorna/lon-mirror